Explore the Wilds of Botswana – The Ultimate Safari

 If you want to get your wildlife fix in Botswana, you need to become one with your calendar.

-Depending on when you book your flights, you’ll have wildly different safari experiences which could make or break your trip.
+Depending on when you book your flights, you’ll have wildly different safari experiences, which could make or break your trip.

 Dry Season: May to September